Toyota SWOT Analysis & Recommendations

 Toyota’s Strengths (Internal Factors)

-The company’s strengths indicate the ability to keep the position as one of the top auto manufacturers in the world.
-This element of the SWOT analysis model identifies the internal strategic factors that serve as capabilities of the firm.
+Strengths reinforce Toyota’s competitive position as one of the world’s top auto manufacturers.
+This SWOT analysis element identifies internal strategic factors that fortify automotive business capabilities.
 Toyota’s strengths are as follows:

 2. Control of an expansive global supply chain